/images/resources/howtos/integration/introspect-with-phantom-token.png

 -H 'content-type: application/x-www-form-urlencoded' \

-Instead of the full JSON response, Curity will respond with the JWT directly in the body.
+Instead of the full JSON response, the Curity Identity Server responds with the JWT directly in the response body, similar to the following:

 shell